+keymap

-keymap Sets Readline's idea of the current keymap for key binding commands.
-Acceptable keymap names are emacs, emacs-standard, emacs-meta, emacs-ctlx, vi, vi-move, vi-command, and vi-insert. vi is equivalent to vi-command; emacs is equivalent to emacs-standard.
+Sets Readline's idea of the current keymap for key binding commands.
+Acceptable keymap names are emacs, emacs-standard, emacs-meta, emacs-ctlx, vi, vi-move, vi-command, and vi-insert. vi is equivalent to vi-command (vi-move is also a synonym); emacs is equivalent to emacs-standard.
 The default value is emacs.
 The value of the editing-mode variable also affects the default keymap.